 At about twenty quid a head with service I don't know why you'd go anywhere else for trad Italian in this neck of the woods.

-The first Sport in History Podcast brought to you by the British Society of Sport History in association with the Institute of Historical Research includes a paper by Lydia Furse of De Montfort University.
-Lydia talked to us about the controversial history of the 1994 Women’s Rugby Union World Cup which was organised in a…
+Women’s rugby in the first Sport in History Podcast brought to you by the British Society of Sport History in association with the Institute of Historical Research includes a paper by Lydia Furse of De Montfort University.
+Lydia talked to us about the controversial history of the 1994 Women’s Rugby Union World Cup which was…

 After much wrangling of computers it’s with great pleasure that I can share the first ever podcast produced by the British Society of Sports History.
 As readers of this blog will know I co-convene the BSSH Sport & Leisure History seminar hosted by the Institute of Historical Research.
 It’s our intention to open up the…